-Examples of Sexual Exploitation include, but are not limited to: threatening to disclose an individual's Sexual Orientation, Gender Identity, or Gender Expression; observing another individual's nudity or Sexual Contact, or allowing another to observe the same, without the knowledge and Consent of all parties involved; non-consensual streaming of images, photography, video, or audio recording of Sexual Contact or nudity, or distribution of such without the knowledge and Consent of all parties involved; prostituting another individual; knowingly exposing another individual to a sexually-transmitted infection, without the individual's knowledge; knowingly failing to use contraception without the other party's knowledge; and inducing Incapacitation for the purpose of taking sexual advantage of another person.
+Examples of Sexual Exploitation include, but are not limited to: threatening to disclose an individual's Sexual Orientation, Gender Identity, or Gender Expression; observing another individual's nudity or Sexual Contact, or allowing another to observe the same, without the knowledge and Consent of all parties involved; non-consensual streaming of images, photography, video, or audio recording of Sexual Contact or nudity, or distribution of such without the knowledge and Consent of all parties involved; knowingly exposing another individual to a sexually-transmitted infection, without the individual's knowledge; knowingly failing to use contraception without the other party's knowledge; and inducing Incapacitation for the purpose of taking sexual advantage of another person.

-9. Mental, Physical, or Psychological, Abuse: Mental, physical, or psychological abuse of any person in any form on College premises or at College-sponsored or College-sanctioned functions off campus, including verbal or physical actions that threaten or endanger the health or safety or any such persons.
+- 9. Mental, Physical, or Psychological, Abuse: Mental, physical, or psychological abuse of any person in any form on College premises or at College-sponsored or College-sanctioned functions off campus, including verbal or physical actions that threaten or endanger the health or safety or any such persons.
 Any act by an individual, group, or organization which is intended to annoy, antagonize, or exhaust other persons; such acts may include, but are not limited to: frequent name-calling, degradation of character acts communicated electronically in any form, or other activities which, by nature, are so profound as to cause or potentially cause mental anxiety, mental stress, panic, human degradation, public embarrassment, and/or humiliation.
 (Acts of hazing are also considered to be acts of mental, physical, or psychological abuse.
-Also, any unauthorized use of electronic or similar devices to create an audio or video record of any person without his or her knowledge or effective consent, when such a recording is likely to result in injury or distress, is prohibited.)

-Community College, including all buildings, facilities, properties, and those operated by the College at other locations, and including College vehicles.
+Also, any unauthorized use of electronic or similar devices to create an audio or video record of any person without the student's knowledge or effective consent, when such a recording is likely to result in injury or distress, is prohibited.) - 10.
+Use of Tobacco Products: (As of March 14, 2011) The use of all tobacco products while on the campus of Rockingham Community College, including all buildings, facilities, properties, and those operated by the College at other locations, and including College vehicles.
 Prohibited products include any product containing, made, or derived from tobacco that is intended for human consumption, whether chewed, smoked, absorbed, dissolved, inhaled, snorted, sniffed, or ingested by any means, or any component part or accessory of a tobacco product including but not limited to cigarettes and cigars of all types, smoking and chewing tobacco products in any form, snuff, refuse scraps, clippings, cuttings and sweepings of tobacco, pipes, e-cigarettes, hookah pipe/waterpipe devices, and other kinds and forms of tobacco.